gtmassey/fancylink-for-wordpress/readme.txt

 Create small interactive and "fancy" links that can be used in the Wordpress Block Editor.
 The links are slightly animated on hover.

-I will likely never be maintaining this repository, so if you have any issues, please feel free to fork it and make it your own.
+I will likely never regularly update this repository, so if you have any issues, please feel free to fork it and make it your own.
 I just wanted a quick way to create a specific style in the block editor myself.